DroidScript/Docs/files/markup/README.md

 ```

-> You can remove the description in the Header Part and prepend it in this Long Description markup.
+You can remove the description from the Header and prepend it in this Long Description markup.
 The result will still be the same.
 This is recommended and thus you can see this in all Controls and Components with this long description part.

-## Examples
+## Samples
-The examples can be found at the bottom of the files.
-They are enclose in a block comment with a tag **@Sample** in it.
+Code samples are placed below the long description, if any, enclosed in a block comment with the word **@Sample**.
+See below.

-Each sample is with the `sample` tag.
-Any string after the `sample` tag is treated as a sample title.
+Each sample is wrapped with `sample` tags.
+Any string after the word `sample` in the opening tag is treated as the sample title.

 Example: